tanveeersinghh/Data-Analyser/README.md

 # How to Use ?
 1. Upload any csv file
-2. See Plots and Select any fo the Columns.
+2. See Plots and Select any of the Columns.

 # Video Example